icaros-usc/pyribs/docs/examples.md

   Elites (BOP-Elites), an algorithm that adapts methods from Bayesian optimization to model the objective and measure functions and select solutions to evaluate.
-- {doc}`examples/cqd_score`: An example of how to compute Continuous QD Score, an extension of QD Score that accounts for the tradeoff between objective values and distance to desired measure values.
+- {doc}`examples/cqd_score`: An example of how to compute Continuous QD Score, a metric that accounts for the tradeoff between objective values and distance to desired measure values.